 After a lunch stop in a country pub the walk loops back to Tonbridge, with the riverside route into the town centre being rather more appealing than the urban stretch at the start of the walk.
 The remainder of the afternoon is a loop through Haysden Country Park to the west of the town, a popular recreational area alongside the River Medway.
 Its most obvious features are the large fishing and sailing lakes created after sand and gravel extraction ceased in 1980, but closer inspection will reveal the chequered history of several attempts in the 19thC to improve navigation on the river by altering its course and building canals.

-As mentioned above you can extend the walk after Tudeley with a 6 km loop via the original walk's lunch pub in Capel.
-This Long Walk ventures further into the low hills on the side of the valley but you will need to be prepared for some tricky navigation as there is little or no waymarking in these woods and orchards; the directions attempt to describe the right of way but it is easy to go astray and end up hunting for the stiles and gates on the ‘correct’ route.
+You can extend the walk after Tudeley with a 6 km loop which takes in the original walk's lunch pub in Capel and ventures further into the low hills on the side of the valley.
+However, navigation on this Long Walk is tricky as there is little or no waymarking in these woods and orchards; the directions attempt to describe the right of way but it is easy to go astray and end up hunting for the stiles and gates on the ‘correct’ route.

-The Main Walk has a Figure-of-8 shape and you can easily shorten both it and the Long Walk by cutting out some or all of the afternoon loop through Haysden.
-Several short cuts are described inside the Country Park but you could omit it altogether, either by looping around the large recreation ground or simply heading directly to the station.
+The Main Walk has a Figure-of-8 shape and you can easily shorten both it and the Long Walk by omitting some or all of the afternoon circuit through Haysden Country Park.
+Two specific short cuts inside the Country Park are described, but you could loop around the large recreation ground instead, or simply head directly to the station.
 A shorter route out of Tonbridge is also mentioned in the directions, but the most direct route – an unappealing stretch along the busy A2014 – is not recommended.

-There are four to six fast trains an hour from Charing Cross to Tonbridge, taking 40-45 minutes.
+There are around four fast trains an hour from Charing Cross to Tonbridge, taking 40-45 minutes.
 There is no longer an alternative direct service via East Croydon and Redhill, although trains are sometimes diverted onto this route.

 If you wish to abandon the walk on its eastern loop there is an infrequent bus service (Mon–Sat) along the B2017, passing Tudeley church and the two crossing points on the Long Walk.